logicalclocks/hops-docs/docs/developer_guide/guide/cert_materializer.rst

 Hops and Hopsworks support transparent TLS encryption of all Remote Procedure Calls (RPC).
-Every user in the system is associated with a x509 certificate that is stored in MySQL NDB database.
-For all RPCs originating from Hopsworks the keystore and truststore for the user in question is materialized from the database in the local filesystem for future use.
+Every user in the system is associated with a X.509 certificate that is stored in MySQL CLuster (NDB) database.
+For all RPCs originating from Hopsworks, the keystore and truststore for the user in question is materialized from the database in the local filesystem for future use.
 If multiple sources request the same cryptographic material, then a reference counter is incremented instead of materializing over and over again.
-The material from the local filesystem are deleted when there are no more references to them.
+The materials from the local filesystem are deleted when there are no more references to them.
 Details for configuring Hops with TLS enabled can be found HERE_I_SHOULD_PUT_A_LINK.